Last updated on August 30th, 2023

 Athena Pension – mid-range hotel with high ratings on all aggregators.
 It is located just 1.4 km from the city center and offers excellent breakfasts.
 This hotel also has a very beautiful courtyard, everything looks extremely atmospheric and cozy.

-Odyssey Guesthouse – budget hotel with quality service, the necessary level of comfort, delicious breakfasts, and reasonable prices.
+Odyssey Guesthouse – a budget hotel with quality service, the necessary level of comfort, delicious breakfasts, and reasonable prices.

 Bergama, although small, is full of sights.
 Even a cursory examination of the old city and those incredible aqueduct bridges that connect it with the new city is an entertaining activity itself.
 But of course, bridges are not the main attractions, so I am not going to concentrate much attention on them.
 Here is a list of must-visit and must-do things in Bergama: